89th Infantry Regiment "Salerno": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940 the division participated in the invasion of France in the area of Menton.
-For its conduct in this campaign the 89th Infantry Regiment "Cosseria" was awarded a War Cross of Military Valour.
+For its conduct in this campaign the 89th Infantry Regiment "Cosseria" was awarded a War Cross of Military Valor, which was affixed to the regiment's flag and is depicted on the regiment's coat of arms.

 In 1942 the division was assigned to the Italian Army in Russia/8th Army and left Liguria in June 1942.
 In Ukraine the division was initially stationed at Horlivka.
 In the first half of August the division moved to the front on the Don river.
-After arriving at the Don the division clashed with Soviet forces and the regiment's III Battalion was awarded a War Cross of Military Valour for having beaten back a Soviet attack in 11-12 September 1942.
+After arriving at the Don the division clashed with Soviet forces and the regiment's III Battalion was awarded a War Cross of Military Valor for having beaten back a Soviet attack in 11–12 September 1942.
+This war cross of Military Valor was affixed to the regiment's flag too and is also depicted on the regiment's coat of arms.
 In December 1942 the Soviet launched Operation Little Saturn, during which the Cosseria division was overrun by Soviet forces.
-For their sacrifice on the Don river the 89th Infantry Regiment "Cosseria" and 90th Infantry Regiment "Cosseria" were both awarded a Gold Medal of Military Valour.
+For their sacrifice on the Don river the 89th Infantry Regiment "Cosseria" and 90th Infantry Regiment "Cosseria" were both awarded a Gold Medal of Military Valor.

 In May 1943 the survivors of the division returned to Italy, where the division was rebuilt.
 At the end of July 1943 the Cosseria division was sent to Lombardy, where the division was disbanded by invading German forces after the announcement of the Armistice of Cassibile on 8 September 1943.

 Cold War

-On 1 July 1958 the 89th Infantry Regiment "Salerno" was reformed in Imperia as recruits training center.
+On 1 July 1958, the 89th Infantry Regiment "Salerno" was reformed by renaming the existing 5th Recruits Training Center in Imperia.
 The regiment consisted of a command, a command company, and three battalions based in Imperia, Diano Castello, and Albenga.
 On 21 July 1964 the regiment received a battalion in Savona from the 52nd Infantry Regiment "Alpi" and integrated it as IV Battalion.
+Afterwards the regiment consisted of the following units: